Review by Angela Asherbranner

 Angela Asherbranner has a Master of Fine Arts degree in Digital Art.
 She is interested in the history, symbolism and artwork of Tarot cards, particularly contemporary Tarot art within the context of Visual Culture.
 Her artwork, teaching and articles encompass both digital media and traditional art practices.

-See card images from the Tarot of the Magical Forest
+See sample card images from the Tarot of the Magical Forest

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images